 It doesn’t matter which Android device you want to emulate; you can find pre-configured images of different Android versions and device images without any hassle in Genymotion.
 You can allocate resources like memory, storage space, and I/O units just as much as you want to your Android emulator Linux.
 Genymotion also lets users intuitively test how their app reacts to changes in various battery levels.

 - App developers can set interruptions for calls or SMS when testing whether their application works correctly or not.

-- The built-in disk IO throttling feature of this Linux Android emulator lets emulate devices with very slow internal storage.
+- This Linux Android emulator’s built-in disk IO throttling feature lets emulate devices with very slow internal storage.

-- You can easily forward sensor events like gyroscope data from any Android device to your Linux machine with this powerful Android emulator Linux.
+- With this powerful Android emulator Linux, you can easily forward sensor events like gyroscope data from any Android device to your Linux machine.

-- Genymotion is pixel perfect, meaning it can display any Android application on your screen precisely at its original size.
+- Genymotion is pixel-perfect, meaning it can display any Android application precisely at its original size on your screen.